premgopalan/svinet/README.md

 3. *Comparing communities to results from other methods*

-   The authors recommend running svinet with two settings of the **link threshold** as follows:
+   We recommend running svinet with two settings of the **link threshold** as follows:

      svinet -file network.txt -n 10000 -k 75 -link-sampling -link-thresh 0.5